PrioteasaAndrei/artistic-colorization-UNet/README.md

-### The problem that originated the need of rethinking
+### Null style latent space

+For the following section, the experiments were conducted using the following configuration:

 <table align="center">
   <tr>